 Born in 1983 in Cluj-Napoca, Romania, Adrian Sãmpetrean studied there and made his first steps on stage in 2003.
 He then joined the Munich Opera Studio.
 He made his debut as Leporello (Don Giovanni) at the 2011 Salzburg Festival, a role he reprised the following year at the Bolshoi in Moscow as part of a tour of La Scala in Milan, then in 2013 at the Staatsoper in Berlin under the direction of Daniel Barenboim.
 Since then, he has appeared as Alidoro (La Cenerentola) and Leporello at the Paris Opera, as Alidoro at the Vienna Staatsoper, as Banco (Macbeth) and Oberto at La Scala in Milan, as Ramfis (Aida) at the Verona Arena, as Ferrando (Il Trovatore) at the Berlin Staatsoper and at the Salzburg Festival, as Alfonso d’Este (Lucrezia Borgia) at the Hamburg Opera, as Selim (Il turco in Italia) at the Aix-en-Provence Festival, as Leporello and Enrico VIII (Anna Bolena) at the Netherlands Opera Amsterdam, as Raimondo (Lucia di Lammermoor) at the Lyric Opera of Chicago, as Don Giovanni at La Fenice, as Dulcamara (L’elisir d’amore) at the Teatro Real in Madrid, and as Lord Stanley (Il viaggio a Reims) at the Palau de les Arts Reina Sofia in Valencia.
 He can be seen on DVD in productions of Il trovatore (Berlin Staatsoper, Daniel Barenboim, Deutsche Grammophon), Aida (Arena de Verona, Bel Air Classiques) and Don Giovanni (The Estates Theatre Prague, Placido Domingo, C Major).

 Aurélie Brémond trained at the CRR of Reims, then at the CRR of the 1st arrondissement of Paris, at the CRR of Avignon and finally at the HEMU, where she has just finished her master’s degree with Jeanne-Michèle Charbonnet.
 She won the 2nd prize at the Léopold Bellan International Competition and the 3rd prize (operetta category) and the Audience Prize at the Béziers International Competition.
-She has already had the opportunity to interpret Philomèle in Le roi l’a dit by Delibes at the Opéra d’Avignon, La Princesse Laoula in L’Étoile by Chabrier at the Opéra d’Avignon, Susanna in Le nozze di Figaro by Mozart at the Théâtre de Pézenas, and finally Despina in Così fan tutte by Mozart, produced by the Opéra de Fribourg and also performed at the Opéra de Lausanne.
+She has already had the opportunity to interpret Philomèle in Le roi l’a dit by Delibes at the Opéra d’Avignon, La Princesse Laoula in L’Etoile by Chabrier at the Opéra d’Avignon, Suzanne in Le nozze di Figaro by Mozart at the Théâtre de Pézenas, and finally Despina in Così fan tutte within a co-production between the HEMU, the Opéra de Lausanne and the Opéra de Fribourg.

 After a bachelor’s degree in Italian, Laurène Paternò entered the Haute école de musique de Lausanne and obtained a master’s degree as a soloist in 2019.
 In this context, she participates in a Swiss musical creation given in Rio de Janeiro on the occasion of the 2016 Olympic Games.
 She also performed the roles of Blanche de la Force (Dialogues des Carmélites) and Susanna (Le nozze di Figaro).
 She then made her debut as Serpina (La serva padrona) in an Opéra de Lausanne production given in Bhutan in 2018.
 She performed at the Nouvel Opéra de Fribourg as Sofiya, Yelena and a KGB agent in Russell Hepplewhite’s Laika, the Dog in Space.
 In 2020, she is part of the program of the Opéra Comique de Paris for a revival of Laika, the Dog in Space.
 She is also Fille-Fleur in Parsifal at the Grand Théâtre de Genève in 2021, and Mélusine in a revival of Les Chevaliers de la Table ronde at the Opéra Grand Avignon.
 She made her debut in 2022 at the Théâtre des Champs-Elysées and at the Théâtre de Caen in the role of Despina (Così fan tutte), a new production by Laurent Pelly and Emmanuelle Haïn, as well as at the Glyndebourne Festival to double the role of Thérèse in Les mamelles de Tirésias by Poulenc (directed by Laurent Pelly).
 She won the 1st prize in the Kattenburg competition at the Opéra de Lausanne in 2019 and the 2nd prize in the Corsica Lirica competition in 2021.